IN

 22 My responsibility on this review is not to substitute my discretion for that of the registrar

-but to determine whether
+but to determine whether the

-principle in her assessment of this bill of costs.
+registrar made any error in principle in her assessment of this bill of costs.
 I have concluded that on

 the principles discussed above, she did not, and the application is dismissed

-with costs to the defendant
+with costs to the defendant.

 In Ebrahimi v.
 Stevenson, 2006